 Summers in Mississippi are extra southern sometimes, aren’t they?
-Now that it’s July, the Mississippi heat is definitely here to stay…until at least October.
+Now that it’s nearly August, the Mississippi heat is definitely here to stay…until at least October.

 Luckily, there are plenty of places to cool off in the Magnolia State.
 Mississippi offers a variety of beautiful beaches, lakes, watering holes, and there are also several waterparks.
 Waterparks can be found throughout several of the state’s regions and are a fantastic option when it comes to beating the heat.
-Here’s a list of Mississippi waterparks that you should check out:
+Here’s a list of Mississippi waterparks throughout the state that will help you keep cool!

 Featuring more than a dozen water slides, a pool, lake, cabanas, full-service restaurant, and tiki bar, it’s no wonder Geyser Falls has been named the “Mississippi’s #1 Family Attraction.”
 If you’re feeling adventurous during your visit, be sure to check out the Backsplash – a backward waterslide that’s sure to please your inner thrill-seeker.